 - A. Candidates are required to meet with their Admission Advisor to review the process for applying to and acceptance into the Nursing program.
 The specifics described are: program of study, schedules of courses, requirements for progression in the program.
-Note: Prospective students should review the MSN and Post-Graduate Certificate packet before submitting the application. - B. Students should be proficient in operating a personal computer, including: demonstrated competency in standard computer operating systems and electronic filing systems, basic keyboarding skills, organizing and sorting electronic documents; demonstrated knowledge of standard computer applications to include Microsoft Word and Excel; familiarity with using internet browsers and standard email systems such as MS Outlook. - C. MSN program is 100% online with flexible course scheduling.
-All accepted applicants must attend one virtual online program orientation.
-In addition, students in the FNP and PMHNP specializations are required to attend four one-day Objective Structured Clinical Examination (OSCE) in Costa Mesa.
-FNP and PMHNP practicum courses are offered as immersion practicum experiences, conducted in faculty approved, in-person, preceptored clinical settings.

-- D. Students who request a change in specialization after they have been admitted to a prior specialization must resubmit an application packet including a new goal statement, and one recommendation form completed addressing the new specialization area.
+Note: Prospective students should review the MSN packet before submitting the application. - B. Students should be proficient in operating a personal computer, including: demonstrated competency in standard computer operating systems and electronic filing systems, basic keyboarding skills, organizing and sorting electronic documents; demonstrated knowledge of standard computer applications to include Microsoft Word and Excel; familiarity with using internet browsers and standard email systems such as MS Outlook. - C. MSN core courses and Nursing Administration specialization courses are 100% online, apart from capstone course requirements.
+All accepted applicants must attend one virtual online program orientation. - D. Students who request a change in specialization after they have been admitted to a prior specialization must resubmit an application packet, including a new goal statement and one completed recommendation form addressing the new specialization area.
 A new resume is not required.
-All prerequisites must be met prior to admissions into the new specialization.
+All prerequisites must be met prior to admission into the new specialization.
 The new application will be re-submitted via the Graduate Nursing e-form Application in SOAR by the Admission Counselor. - E. Students who withdraw from the program or withdraw their application prior to beginning the program will not need to reapply if the point of initial application occurred within one year of reapplication.
-Students requesting to be re-admitted after one year of initial application for admissions will need to resubmit a new application packet including all required items needed for the application packet and drug screening, background check, immunizations and physical examination.
+Students requesting to be readmitted after one year of initial application for admissions will need to resubmit a new application packet, including all required items needed for the application packet and drug screening, background check, immunizations, and physical examination.
 Reapplication to the program does not guarantee acceptance or provide an advantage to being accepted.